fnajihahma-bit/Task-6-Multi-Goal-Navigation/README.md

 └── .gitignore
 ```

-## waypoint_sender_pkg
+## 📦 Package Description

-A ROS 2 Python package that sends waypoint missions to TurtleBot3 using Navigation2 and a YAML file.
+waypoint_sender_pkg is a ROS 2 Python package that sends waypoint missions to a TurtleBot3 using Navigation2 and a YAML file.

+It allows you to define a list of waypoints in a .yaml file and send them to the /follow_waypoints action server in Navigation2.
+This automates waypoint-following for your TurtleBot3 (Burger or Waffle) in simulation or real-world environments.

 ---

-## 📌 Overview

-This package lets you define a set of waypoints in a `.yaml` file and send them to the `/follow_waypoints` action server in Navigation2.
-It automates waypoint-following for your TurtleBot3 (Burger or Waffle) using ROS 2.

----

-## ✅ What Has Been Done
+## ✅ Features Completed

 ### ✅ 1.
 Created a ROS 2 Workspace